 - Bitcoin Gold

 CryptoNight is a proof-of-work algorithm.
-It is designed to be suitable for ordinary computer’s CPU, but currently there are no special purpose devices available for mining .
-CryptoNight was originally implemented in the CryptoNote code base.
+It is designed to be suitable for an ordinary computer’s CPU, but currently, there are no special-purpose devices available for mining.
+CryptoNight was originally implemented in the CryptoNote codebase.
 CryptoNight can only be CPU-mined for the time being.
 The cryptocurrencies that are mined using this algorithm are:

 Food for thought:

-LiteCoin is considerd to be the silver to Bitcoin’s gold.
+LiteCoin is considered to be the silver to Bitcoin’s gold.